-Officials from the Department of Health and Senior Services indicated no fiscal impact on their department.
+Officials from the Department of Health and Senior Services indicated this initiative petition has no impact on their department.

 Officials from the Department of Insurance, Financial Institutions and Professional Registration indicated this petition, if passed, will have no cost or savings to their department.